 “For the poor, more inequality means more anger at what they don’t have and more cognitive load from the worry about how to keep up….For the wealthy, it’s more fear about the menace of the have-nots and more effort put into walling themselves off from them…..”

 ‘Walling themselves’ is an apt phrase because it is all about insulating oneself from the poor.
 We need their services, make no mistake, but we are careful to keep them in their places because we can’t allow them to lord it over us.
 God forbid!
-And so, in our effort to prove who is boss, we pride ourselves on our benevolence, giving them food, clothes and money.
+And so, in our effort to prove who the boss is, we give them food, clothes and money and pride ourselves on our benevolence.
 In the process, we do in micro form what the government does on a larger scale – give freebies and expect their unflinching drudgery in return.
 Like the Dalits of yore who were banished to the outskirts of the village, the poor are banished to slum clusters and so long as their dwellings (slums) are out of sight, and not spoiling the landscape, it is fine with us.

 I would go as far as to say that social status has spawned a new caste system where the four Ps – Power, Popularity, Political clout and Paisa, measure one’s worth.
 Needless to say, the poor are at the bottom of this new system.
 It is not just two castes, either.
 Depending upon whether you have all the four/three/two/one Ps, your social status is determined.
 Your address, the size and number of your house/car, the brands you wear, your ‘culture’– all are parameters of this caste system.